-Sometimes, the flashy videos that you've had professionally made for you are designed to be played on massive, high definition TVs — but Showcase doesn't need that much bloat.
-If you have videos in your showcase and you're finding that your showcase is a tad large, and approaching the showcase size limit, you may want to compress your videos down to make everything a bit more copacetic.
+Sometimes your flashy, professionally-made videos are designed to be played on massive, high definition TVs — but Showcase doesn't need that much bloat.
+If you have videos in your presentation, you may find your showcase is approaching the showcase size limit.
+One way to get around this is to compress your videos to make everything a bit more copacetic.

-2. Once download is finished, open the download and click the Handbrake icon.
+Once the download is finished, open your Downloads folder (or wherever you saved it) and click the Handbrake icon.

-3. It will open a screen that looks like this.
+You should see a screen that looks like this:

-4. Choose the video you'd like to compress.
-Handbrake will auto fill all the details it pulls from the video info - you don't need to worry about selecting or changing any of those options on the screen.
-Just double check in the 'Save As' section in the bottom, that your file is being saved to the correct place.
+- Choose the video you'd like to compress.
+Handbrake will auto-fill the details based on the video info so you don't need to worry about selecting or changing any of those options on the screen.
+Just double-check that your file is being saved to the correct place in the 'Save As' section.
 You can change the destination by clicking 'Browse'.

+- Click 'Start' at the top of the screen to compress your video.
 This can take a while, depending on the size of the video you're uploading.
-You can see it downloading on the bottom of the screen!
+You can see the process at the bottom of the screen!

-6. Once the download has finished, you will now have a compressed file that you can upload to your showcase!
+Once the download has finished, you can upload the compressed file to your showcase!

-Videos downloaded from YouTube and then put through Handbrake end up LARGER than the original, due to the software trying to enhance the pixelated quality that comes from YouTube.
-If you are wanting to compress a video, please ensure that you have the original file.e
+Important note: Videos downloaded from YouTube and then put through Handbrake end up larger than the original due to the software trying to enhance the pixelated quality that comes from YouTube.
+If you want to compress a video, please ensure that you have the original file.e